crawley-dev/rust-compiler/docs/grammar.md

 - break: exits current loop

 ## Type Registry:
-- All additional information is kept on the left, all operations are performed on the right, take from odin
+- All type information is kept on the left, all type operations are performed on the right, taken from odin
     - array: []TYPE
         - access arr: VAR[OFFSET]
     - ptr: ^TYPE